4levity/homeglue/README.md

   * WeMo UPnP port number changes after detection
   * IOExceptions at various points
   * malformed XML at various points
-* store data (local H2, csv, AWS DynamoDB or other free services)
+* store data (local SQL db, CSV file, AWS DynamoDB or other free cloud db)
 * handle read errors/offline devices
 * support turning switch on/off
-* automatically turn off my coffee maker if left on
+* automatically turn off my coffee maker\* if left on\*\*
 * auto versioning (major/branch/build)
 * user interface
 * publish packaged app from Travis CI
 * support other home metering and automation devices
 * style and static analysis checks
 * consider updating to Java 9 or 10

+\* - Pretty much why I wrote all this in the first place

+\*\* - The Insight switch isn't smart enough to tell on its own, since the heating element cycles off for a few minutes at a time